MaiLa24/mdnuc/README.md

 ## Before starting

-The `urdf` folder contains the model that is required for the controller to work properly.
+The `urdf` folder contains the model that is required for the controller in the wamv_wayfinding package to work properly.

+The `meshes` folder contains a mesh to use in with the nuc_client package.

 The file `waypoints.txt` is an example of a file with waypoints for the path following.
 For each line you have to write the `x` and `y` of the coordinates where the waypoint is located.